grafana/mimir/docs/sources/blocks-storage/production-tips.md

 Because of this, we would suggest to avoid querying non compacted blocks.
 In order to do it, you should:

 1. Run the [compactor](./compactor.md)
-2. Configure compactor to use `-compactor.compaction-strategy=split-and-merge` if your cluster has some very large tenants
+2. Configure compactor `-compactor.split-and-merge-shards` and `-compactor.split-groups` if your cluster has some very large tenants.
 3. Configure queriers `-querier.query-store-after` large enough to give compactor enough time to compact newly uploaded blocks (_see below_)
 4. Configure queriers `-querier.query-ingesters-within` equal to `-querier.query-store-after` plus 5m (5 minutes is just a delta to query the boundary both from ingesters and queriers)
 5. Configure ingesters `-blocks-storage.tsdb.retention-period` at least as `-querier.query-ingesters-within`